karavokyrismichail/Sentiment_Analysis-Twitter---Classification---LSTM/README.md

-# Sentiment_Analysis - Twitter - RNN
+# Sentiment_Analysis - Twitter - LSTM

 Project for Decision Theory Course of the Department of Computer Engineering & Informatics.